spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 laddr = "tcp://0.0.0.0:26657"
 ```

-REMEMBER, if FIREWALL is ENABLED, you need to allow BRIDGE NODE IP to be able to access FullNode/Validator NODE port 26657 (See Firewall rules below)
+``REMEMBER, if FIREWALL is ENABLED, you need to ALLOW-IN <BRIDGE NODE IP> to be able to access FullNode/Validator NODE port 26657 (See Firewall rules below)``

 #### NOTE you can also edit the default listening address for RPC as well, follow same process of editing port as p2p and make sure to keep it open for Bridge Nodes to be connected to RPC